 But despite Docker Hub’s massive popularity, the platform isn’t always the best solution for container image hosting.
 Some teams need to host container images in a way that keeps them private or (even if they are public) offers more granular levels of access control than Docker Hub supports.

 In other cases, organizations may need a solution that can host not just container images but also Helm charts, which are another way to distribute containerized applications to users.
-Docker Hub currently doesn’t support Helm charts.
+Docker Hub doesn’t support Helm charts.

 To provide guidance in identifying the best container registry or Helm chart repository solution for your needs, this article walks through key considerations and best practices for managing container images and Helm charts.